(Disclosure: Some of the links below may be affiliate links)

 I see two ways of estimating a better dollar forecast:

 - Ignoring the exchange rate by setting the same value to the dollar and the Swiss franc.

 - Cutting the early crazy years and replicating the latter more reasonable years.

-We are going to do both now.
+We will both now.
 Keep in mind that the future may hold something entirely different for the dollar and the Swiss franc.
 I have no way of knowing better!
 And nobody knows better!

 Ignoring the USD/CHF exchange rate

 We have seen that if the exchange rate repeats its history, it will not be good for Swiss investors.
 Let’s start by seeing what happens when we ignore the exchange rate of USD/CHF.
 It means we set all the exchange rates to one.

 Let’s start directly for a retirement of 20 years.

 This graph is already much better!
 If we ignore the exchange rate, adding U.S. Stocks dramatically improves our chances of success.
 It is logical since they have historically had much better returns.
 Adding 40% of U.S. Stocks already makes a big difference.